-These marks our first stop on the constitutional hill and Apartheid Museum Half Day tour.
+These marks our first stop on the Constitutional hill and Apartheid Museum Half Day tour.

 Constitution Hill is a museum that tells stories of South Africa’s journey to democracy, the site is a former prison and military forth that bears testaments of South Africa’s turbulent past.

-The highest court in the land, South Africa’s Constitutional Court is a deeply symbolic and significant site.
+The highest court in the land, South Africa’s Constitutional Court Judge is a deeply symbolic and significant site.